AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

    > * Uploading a package does not replace the existing folder hierarchy.
 For example, If you have an adaptive form named 'Training' at location /content/dam/formsanddocuments on one server.
 You download the adaptive form and upload the form on another server.
 The second server also has a folder with the name 'Training' at the same location /content/dam/formsanddocuments.
 The upload fails.
    > * Only a member of the `form-power-user` group can upload XDP files

-## Download or upload a theme {#downloading-or-uploading-a-theme}

-You can create, download, or upload themes.
-For more information about themes, see [Create a theme](themes.md).

 ## Download a theme {#downloading-a-theme}